Milkshake (song): Composition

 "Milkshake" is an R&B song, and Joey Rivaldo of About.com described it as a "low beat dance song".
 The song is noted for its chorus, in which Kelis sings "My milkshake brings all the boys to the yard".
 The line was referred to as a "sexy, euphemistic playground rap" by MTV News.
 The song's riff was described as "blaring synth-funk".
 Unlike many urban pop songs, which rely on drum machines, the beat consists of a lone darbuka playing a rhythm similar to a belly dance.
 A manjira sample resembling an order-up counter bell is used throughout the song.
 Andy Kellman of AllMusic compared the song's suggestive lyrics to "Nasty Girl" by Vanity 6, "In My House" by Mary Jane Girls and "Touch It" by Monifah.
-According to the sheet music published at Musicnotes.com by EMI Music Publishing, "Milkshake" has a moderate beat rate of 113 beats per minute.
+According to the sheet music published at Musicnotes.com by EMI Music Publishing, "Milkshake" has a moderate tempo of 113 beats per minute.
+This song is in the key of C minor (C Phrygian).

 Critical reception

-"Milkshake" received critical acclaim upon its release, both for its inventive and groundbreaking production as well as Kelis' vocal performance.
+"Milkshake" received critical acclaim upon its release, both for its production as well as Kelis' vocal performance.

 About.com's Joey Rivaldo rated the song four out of five stars, and stated: "Clearly this is the case of my milkshake is better than yours, so grab yours quick, or we'll have to charge."
 While reviewing the soundtrack to the film Mean Girls (2004), in which "Milkshake" is featured, Heather Phares of AllMusic wrote that the song describes "the movie's playfully menacing undercurrent", and called the song "fantastic", and that it is "basically a three-minute tutorial in sex appeal."
 Rollie Pemberton of Pitchfork called the song "brilliant", and said: "Equal parts cantina gyration and future-funk, Kelis plays the coquette, enticing the entire American male populace with rhythmic coos while simultaneously providing an apt tutorial for aspiring temptresses."
 Bjorn Randolph of Stylus Magazine said that the song "may well be remembered as their [the Neptunes'] masterpiece".